CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

 Since the elevator is university property and part of the infrastructure in ATLAS, permission to work on the elevator had to be granted for this project.
 Thanks to the help of professor Ben Shapiro, the relevant authorities from facility management approved the Magic Elevator project.
 During the project, Program Manager of Facility Management Operations Terry Swindell was updated about the status of the program and field tests conducted at the elevator.

 ### Hardware Design:
-The requirements of the hardware design came directly from contact with facility management: Any engagement with the elevator had to be “hack free,” non-destructive, and immediately removable in case of malfunction.
+The requirements of the hardware design came directly from contact with facility management: Any engagement with the elevator had to be “hack free”, non-destructive, and immediately removable in case of malfunction.
 The greatest challenge resulting from these restrictions turned out to be physically pressing the elevator buttons with an apparatus (the only remaining option to call the elevator).
+The elevator buttons are spring loaded - a machine to activate the elevator must (1) be strong enough to overcome the spring force of the buttons and (2) have the appropriate attachment to the elevator panel in order to not push itself off the wall.
-It feels counterinuitive to design a wall-mounted machine strong enough to push itself off the wall before overcoming the spring-loaded elevator buttons.
-But this was exactly what happened in the Magic Elevator project.

 After two failed iterations of solenoids which were too weak to press the buttons, we switched to a LEGO Mindstorms motor that was finally strong enough to push the buttons.
 At the same time, however, the increased power of the pushing mechanism was trying to push the whole apparatus off the wall before pushing the buttons.
 3M Dual Lock proved sufficiant to stick the apparatus to the elevator terminal.
 In order to limit shear forces, the design of the LEGO components was made as light as possible.
 With a smart arrangement of gears and belts, the foward and backward rotational movement of one motor is driving two linear actuators to press the up and down buttons independantly.
 A picture of the final assembly is shown below.

 ![MagicElevatorHardware](https://user-images.githubusercontent.com/46902147/56620131-170aa300-65e5-11e9-92e9-9dce94901ad8.jpg)